Ghrafkly/Personal-Vault/Uni/Applied Practice 1/Assessment 2.md

 * Usually malicious
 * Masks its existence, very hard to detect
 * Removal can be difficult, if not impossible
+* Used for spying

+### Types of Rootkits
+* User-mode
+	* Runs in ring 3
+	* Can modify the standard behaviour of programs
+* Kernel-mode
+	* Runs in ring 0
+	* Highest operating system privileges
+		* Can subvert, or cloak itself from anti-virus software and other virus detection techniques
+		* Even if it is detected, can be very difficult if not impossible to remove
+	* Can modify the operating system itself
+	* Unrestricted security access
+	* Is much more complex, bugs are more often to occur
+		* Can result in 'good rootkits' becoming vectors for attacks i.e. Sony BMG Copy Protection Rootkit
+	* No part of a system that has a kernel-mode rootkit installed can be trusted
+	* To combat kernel-level rootkits, operating systems like Windows now implement mandatory signing of all kernel-level drivers.
+Makes it harder for rootkits to operate undetected and without oversight

 ### Famous Examples
 * Stuxnet